-Most wild-caught sockeye salmon sold in the U.S. is from Alaska, with those from the Copper River being particularly prized and Bristol Bay being especially prolific.
+Most wild-caught sockeye sold in the U.S. is from Alaska, with salmon from the Copper River being particularly prized.
 Commercial catches of sockeye also come from Oregon, Washington, and British Columbia.

-Like all salmon, sockeyes start out their lives hatching in freshwater streams.
-Uniquely among salmon, sockeyes prefer watersheds with lakes and spend up to three years living in lakes (versus, for example, the one to one-and-a-half years chinook salmon spend in freshwater streams when they first hatch) before heading downstream to the ocean.
-Some sockeye populations stay in freshwater lakes for their whole life-cycle; they are often called "silver trout" and are much smaller than other sockeyes.
+Like all salmon, sockeye salmon hatches in freshwater streams.
+Unique among salmon, sockeye prefers watersheds with lakes and spends up to three years living in lakes before heading downstream to the ocean.
+Some sockeye populations stay in freshwater lakes for their whole life cycle.
+These fish are known as kokanee salmon or "silver trout," and are much smaller than other sockeyes.

-Sockeyes spend the saltwater portion of their lives in the North Pacific.
-They can be found along the coast in Northern California, Oregon, Washington, British Columbia, and Alaska, and then over to northern Japan.
-When they reach maturity and are ready to spawn, they head back towards their home stream and swim upriver to breed.
+Sockeye salmon spends the saltwater portion of its life in the North Pacific, where it can be found along the coast in Northern California, Oregon, Washington, British Columbia, and Alaska, and in northern Japan.
+When it reaches maturity and is ready to spawn, it heads back toward its home stream and swims upriver to breed.

-Like other salmon, sockeyes fatten up for this trip, since they won't eat once they hit fresh water.
-Also, they are swimming upriver not just to spawn, but to die.
-Native Americans would often harvest salmon as they headed upriver, and many tribes still do.
-The commercial catch is fished out at sea to get the salmon while they are on their way to the river and are still their fattest, tastiest best before they have started to degrade on their journey into the fresh water.
+Like other salmon, sockeye fattens up for this trip, since it won't eat once it reaches fresh water.
+Native Americans would often harvest salmon as it headed upriver, and many tribes still do.
+Whereas the commercial catch is fished out at sea to get the salmon before it reaches the river and is still at its fattest and tastiest.

 How to Cook Sockeye Salmon

-Since it has such a firm flesh, sockeye stands up really well to grilling.
-Grill salmon fillets on the skin without turning them.
-Grilling salmon on a cedar plank is another traditional method that helps keep them from getting overdone or sticking to the grates.
-Other options for cooking salmon include baking uncovered, cooking in parchment or foil, and slow roasting in the oven over a pan of water.
-Frying salmon will give it a crispy skin if that is what you prefer.
+Sockeye salmon has firm, compact flesh, which makes it stand up very well to grilling.
+Grill sockeye salmon fillets skin-side down without turning them.
+Cooking sockeye salmon on a cedar plank is a traditional method that helps prevent the fish from overcooking or sticking to the grates.
+Other options for cooking salmon include baking, cooking in parchment or foil, and slow roasting in the oven.
+Frying salmon is another option that will give it a crispy skin.